-The type and style of drywall texture chosen can greatly affect the look and feel of a room.
-When considering interior design options it is good not to neglect your options with regard to drywall texture.
-Drywall Texture can be combined with faux-finish paint styles to create a unique and stunning finish.
-Choosing the appropriate drywall texture can prove to be an important part of your interior design plan complimenting not only the color scheme of a room but also the trim, and furniture choices.
+The type of drywall texture chosen can greatly affect the look and feel of a room.
+When considering interior design it is good not to neglect your options for drywall texture.
+Drywall Texture can be combined with faux-finish paint techniques to create unique and stunning wall finishes.
+A well done drywall texture can compliment not only the color scheme of a room but also the trim, and furniture choices.

-Finally, yet not to be overlooked is smooth wall which can of its own be considered a type of drywall texture.
-Smooth wall finish is best chosen for more contemporary looks.
-Smooth wall finishes in residential applications, though common, can be considered a boring solution to wall finishing systems.
-In its place however smooth wall finishes can be a great and compliment the architectural and artistic design of a room.
+Finally, yet not to be overlooked is smooth wall drywall finish which can be considered a type of drywall texture.
+Smooth wall drywall finish is best chosen for contemporary interior design plans.
+In some residential applications smooth wall can tend to be boring.
+However, in the right setting, smooth wall drywall finish can compliment contemporary, uncluttered interior design plans, not detracting from the smooth lines of other design elements.
 Commercial applications such as offices with architectural sofits or floating ceilings are good places to use smooth wall finishes.
 Creating smooth wall usually requires a level five finish.

 What are my options for drywall texture?